Meditation and Buddhism

 - that the mind has the potential to be clear, luminous, radiant and joyful;

-- that we have to unlock this potential through going beyond the inner narratives that keep us trapped (the Middle Way); and
+- that we have to unlock this potential through going beyond the inner narratives that keep us trapped; and

 - that to do so requires a deliberate effort to mature and refine the mind

 I believe these ideas hold the key to a future in which materialism and consumption are balanced with inner strength and cultivation of the mind’s potential.
-I cofounded the Juniper Foundation to pursue this work, and I am developing a series of books on these topics.
-Please feel free to drop me a line if you’d like to learn more, or visit the Website of Juniper Foundation, an organization I cofounded that supports Segyu Choepel Rinpoche and the flourishing of the Vajrayana practices in modern life.
+Please feel free to drop me a line if you’d like to learn more, or visit the Website of Juniper Foundation, an organization that supports my teacher Segyu Choepel Rinpoche and the flourishing of the Vajrayana practices in modern life.